International Wrestling Association (Puerto Rico)

 The International Wrestling Association is a conglomerate of professional wrestling promotions that originated in Puerto Rico and currently operates there.
 Founded in 1994 by wrestler promoter Víctor Quiñones and wrestler Miguel Perez Jr. it quickly entered an agreement to serve as a development territory for the World Wrestling Federation (now known as WWE) that lasted until 2001.
 During its first decade, IWA grew to rival the long-standing World Wrestling Council (WWC).
 Its business model relies on pushing younger talents, using veterans and foreign wrestlers to get them over with the public.

 Besides a number of alliances with foreign promotions that included Total Nonstop Action Wrestling, International Wrestling Association of Japan (which Quiñones also co-founded in 1994), IWA Mid-South, and Ring of Honor (ROH), the company was also a member of the National Wrestling Alliance between 2007 and 2008.
 The original incarnation ceased operations in 2012.
 On October 24, 2018, the reopening of IWA-PR was also announced.

 History

+IWA (1994)

+Víctor Quiñones, Miguel Perez Jr and Perez wife made an attempt to start the promotion by doing TV tapings in February 1994 with local and international wrestlers.
+With no success Víctor Quiñones went to Japan to work on International Wrestling Association of Japan.

 IWA-WWF (1999–2000)

-The International Wrestling Association had a working agreement with the World Wrestling Federation in the first year of operations from 1999 to 2000.
+The International Wrestling Association (IWA) had a working agreement with the World Wrestling Federation (WWF) in the first year of operations from 1999 to 2000, with IWA serving as the WWF's developmental territory.
 During that time some developmental and regular WWF talent often appeared on IWA Puerto Rico shows.
 That included The Rock's first and only wrestling match in Puerto Rico on April 28, 2000, at Paquito Montaner Stadium in Ponce, Puerto Rico when he teamed with Kane against the Dudley Boyz.
 During that year IWA began promoting two of their most popular annual events, IWA Christmas in PR and Histeria Boricua.
 On the second night IWA Christmas in PR Histeria Boricua on January 6, 1999 at "Juan Pachin Vicens Auditorium" on Ponce, Puerto Rico with Kane vs. The Undertaker on the main event drew 15.000 fans, the largest crowd for a wrestling event in Ponce.